BrianBChoi/google-automation-with-python-certificate-projects/README.md

 - Rotate 90 degrees clockwise

 #### Module 2 - Processing and Uploading Text Files
+Automated processing and uploading reviews from text files on a machine to a website.
 Opened each text file in a directory, added their contents to a dictionary, and uploaded each dictionary to a website using the Python requests module to send a POST request.